Tourism in France

 There are a few ways to classify the size of a town, but the most usual (and probably the most effective) is to use the population as measured in the most recent census of the country.

 Hence the schedule below represents the 'most populated' biggest French towns and has been prepared on this basis.
-The list is in descending order and uses data from 2008.
-The populations have changed, but the ranking according to size remained unchanged from 2005:
+The list is in descending order and uses data from 2011.
+The populations have changed slightly since, but the ranking according to size remains unchanged.

 Think of Normandy, and for most people this conjures up images of the D-Day beaches, the Bayeaux Tapestry and le Mont St Michel.
 All of these important and interesting sites are in what is Basse Normandie.